ubeydtalha/Mongodb_Bigger_Then_int64/README.md

 ## For Any Mongodb Driver

 If you try to insert any integer which is bigger than 64 bit , The library you are using will probably throw an error.
+Note that you will not be able to perform numerical operations in your database with this method .
 ![prof2](https://i.ibb.co/C8MG8dB/resim-2022-02-11-035339.png)

 In this case, two ideas came to my mind, either I was going to convert the numbers into strings and add a text with the type in front of them, and after receiving it, it would be converted to its original type according to that text, or I would use the method I mentioned here.